elboletaire/tabbedcontent/readme.md

-# Easy to use jQuery tabs plugin
+# Easy to use tabs plugin
-jQuery TabbedContent is a lightweight tabs plugin that uses the HTML5 history API to add your tab navigation to your browser's history.
+TabbedContent is a lightweight tabs plugin that uses the HTML5 history API to add your tab navigation to your browser's history.

+It is compatible with both jQuery and Zepto.js libraries.

 It also has an API that will let you switch between tabs externally.